mesosphere/dcos-docs-site/pages/services/nifi/0.4.0-1.8.0/troubleshooting/diagnostictools/index.md

 The first step to diagnosing a problem is typically to take a look at the logs.
 Knowledge of the problem being diagnosed will help you to determine which task logs are relevant.

-As of this writing, the best and fastest way to view and download logs is via the Mesos UI at `<dcos-url>/mesos`.
+The best and fastest way to view and download logs is via the Mesos UI at `<dcos-url>/mesos`.
 On the Mesos front page you will see two lists: A list of currently running tasks, followed by a list of completed tasks (whether successful or failed).

 ![mesos frontpage showing all tasks in the cluster](../../img/1_Logging_All_Tasks.png)